 How much do SaaS companies spend on customer support or marketing?
 In day-to-day SaaS company operations, questions like the above are common.
 So, we asked survey takers what percentage of revenue is spent on cost of goods sold, customer support/success, selling costs, marketing costs, research & development, and general and administrative.
 This post summarizes the benchmarking data.

-2020 Growth Benchmarks for Private SaaS Companies
+Key Takeaways on Retention Benchmarks for SaaS Companies

-Private SaaS Company Valuations: Q2 2020 Update
+Private SaaS Company Valuations: Q2 2021 Update